vishalmdesai/Hotel-Booking-Cancellations/README.md

 According To Project Task Droped unwanted Columns, also created calculated columns  like room_status and guest_types.
 <br>
 ## Project Task
 1.]
-Understanding the Business Problem: Initial exploration of the hotel booking industry and the implications of cancellations.
+Understanding the Business Problem: Initial exploration of the hotel booking industry and the implications of cancellations.<br>
 2.]
-Data Cleaning and Preparation: Ensured data accuracy through handling missing values, outliers, and formatting.
+Data Cleaning and Preparation: Ensured data accuracy through handling missing values, outliers, and formatting.<br>
 3.]
-Pivot Tables and Charts:
+Pivot Tables and Charts:<br>
-    - Cancellation based on Guest Type
+    - Cancellation based on Guest Type<br>
-    - Cancellation by Room Type
+    - Cancellation by Room Type<br>
-    - Month-wise Cancellation Trends
+    - Month-wise Cancellation Trends<br>
-    - Comparison of Cancellation Rates by Hotel Type 4.]
+    - Comparison of Cancellation Rates by Hotel Type<br>
+4.]
 Interactive Dashboard: Designed an intuitive dashboard for visually conveying analysis findings.
 <br>
-## Dashboard
+## 📊 Dashboard
 <br>